mattneub/dromio/README.md

 This is **Dromio**, a new dedicated Navidrome client for iPhone.
 It does not support any other type of Subsonic server — it is Navidrome-only.

-Dromio is very small and simple (it occupies just 2MB of your iPhone’s storage), and takes a minimalist attitude towards letting you select and play your music, supplying very few screens.
+Dromio is very small and simple, typically occupying just 2MB of your iPhone’s storage.
+It adopts a minimalist attitude, supplying very few screens: its goal is to help you survey, select, and play your music — and that’s all.
 It is oriented particularly towards Classical music buffs, fully displaying long track titles and artist information, and supporting tagging for Composer and Year.

 **Requirements:** Dromio requires iOS 18 and a Navidrome server running  the “BFR” (0.55.0) or later.
 You will need to have `Subsonic.ArtistParticipations` set to `true` in your configuration; otherwise, Dromio’s artist and composer support will not work.